apostrophecms/sanitize-html/README.md

 1.10.0: `allowedAttributes` now allows you to allow attributes for all tags by specifying `*` as the tag name.
 Thanks to Zdravko Georgiev.

-1.9.0: `parser` option allows options to be passed directly to `htmlparser2.
+1.9.0: `parser` option allows options to be passed directly to `htmlparser`.
 Thanks to Danny Scott.

 1.8.0: